Gangstars

-Gangstars is a 2018 Indian crime drama streaming television series in Telugu by Amazon Prime Video, produced by Swapna C Dutt, Chakravathi Gutta, Sanjay Reddy, Anil Pallala under the Early Monsoon Tales and Silly Monks Entertainments banner and directed by Ajay Bhuyan.
-The series was created by B. V. Nandini Reddy.
+Gangstars is a 2018 Indian Telugu-language crime drama television series by Amazon Prime Video, and produced by Swapna Dutt, Chakravathi Gutta, Sanjay Reddy, and Anil Pallala, under Early Monsoon Tales and Silly Monks Entertainments.
+It was directed by Ajay Bhuyan and created by B. V. Nandini Reddy.
 The series stars Jagapathi Babu, Navdeep, Shweta Basu Prasad, Siddu Jonnalagadda, Apoorva Arora and music is composed by Sai Karthik.

 It is the first ever Amazon Prime Video original series in Telugu, and has 12 episodes with dubbed versions in Tamil and Hindi.

 Plot

 The series is set in the backdrop of the film industry and involves two movie stars, two ex-lovers, and one gangster.
 How one incident sets up a chain of events in motion and interconnects the lives of all these characters, interspersed with a murder is the intriguing crux of the narrative.